Phitsanulok province

 Phitsanulok (พิษณุโลก, /th/; lit.
-'Vishnu's heaven') is a province of central Thailand.
+'Vishnu's realm') is a province of central Thailand.
 (Note: According to Royal Society of Thailand, Phitsanulok is categorized into central Thailand.
 But some officials such as Office of the National Economic and Social Development Council or Tourism Authority of Thailand category it into lower northern region.)
 It borders the provinces of Uttaradit to the north, Loei and Phetchabun to the east, Phichit to the south, Kamphaeng Phet to the southwest, and Sukhothai to the west.
 Its border was shared with Laos (Sainyabuli) to the northeast.
 Covering an area of 10,589 km2, Phitsanulok is the fifteenth-largest province in Thailand.
 As of 2024, it has a population of about 840,000, making it the eighth-most populous province in the region.

-Settlement in what is now Phitsanulok began in the Stone Age, as many evidences have been found in the area indicative of the time period.
-Between 11th–12th century, the present-day Phitsanulok was location to ancient city-states of Thailand, such as Song Khwae, Nakhon Thai.
+Settlement in what is now Phitsanulok began in the Stone Age.
+In the 11th and 12th centuries the area held early city-states such as Song Khwae, Nakhon Thai.
 From the 13th century onward, Phitsanulok became a major city in Sukhothai and Ayutthaya Kingdom, even serving as the capital city of both.
 It retained strategic importance during the Thonburi and early Rattanakosin period.
-Following Monthon system was organized in 1897, Phitsanulok is the center of Monthon Phitsanulok, composed of various provinces in the lower northern region.
+After the monthon system was organized in 1897, Phitsanulok became the center of Monthon Phitsanulok, which grouped provinces of the lower northern region.

-With the convenience of transportation and a long history, Phitsanulok is the center of the lower northern Thailand.
+As a transport hub with a long history, Phitsanulok is the center of lower northern Thailand.
 It is known for Wat Phra Si Rattana Mahathat, a Buddhist temple where the famous gold-covered statue of the Buddha, Phra Phuttha Chinnarat (พระพุทธชินราช), is located.

 History

 The lands of present-day Phitsanulok province were inhabited since the Stone Age.
 The earliest historical records relating to the area indicate that at a time prior to or during the 11th century, the present-day city of Phitsanulok was a small strategic known as Song Khwae (Thai: สองแคว).
+The Ayutthaya annals call the place Chainat before 1463, where the Sukhothai inscriptions call it Song Khwae.
+Chusak Satienpattanodom reads Song Khwae as belonging in the 13th century not to Sukhothai but to the realm of Pha Mueang, held by Phaya Khamhaeng Phra Ram, whom he takes for Pha Mueang's younger brother.
 During the next century, in 1188, Nakhon Thai, near the center of the present Phitsanulok province, was established as the capital city of the Singhanavati Kingdom, an early city-state of Thailand.
+The year 1188 appears in Simon de La Loubère's account, taken from informants at Ayutthaya, that the ancestors of King Uthong had lived at Nakhon Thai from that date.
+The Luang Prasert chronicle records the founding of Nakhon Thai in 1477, although it has families fleeing Nakhon Thai for Nan in 1462.
+Sujit Wongthes and Srisakara Vallibhotama surveyed the town and recorded three earthen walls with moats between them, and traces of settlement on the nearby hills and in caves.
+They also found Lopburi-style Buddha images, some left unfinished, which Sujit took to have been made at Nakhon Thai.